-Inventories comprise finished IT components which are stated at the lower of cost and net realizable value.
-Cost is determined on the basis of standard cost method for the price-protected stock items and on the weighted average cost method for its non price-protected stock items and comprises the cost of acquisition plus any other costs that are incurred to bring the stock items to their present location and condition.
+Inventories comprise IT products (components and finished products) which are stated at the lower of cost and net realizable value.
+Cost is determined on the basis of standard cost method for the price- protected stock items and on the weighted average cost method for the non price-protected stock items and comprises the cost of acquisition plus any other costs that are incurred to bring the stock items to their present location and condition.
 Net realizable value represents the estimated selling price for inventories less all cost necessary to make the sale.